CarolinaChavezDavid/chatgpt-prompt-engineering-app/README.md

 * Principle 2: Give the model time to think
   * Tactic 1: Specify the steps required to complete a task
   * Tactic 2: Instruct the model to work out its own solution before rushing to a conclusion

+## Model Limitations
+* Hallucinations
+It can make statements that sounds plausible but are not true